orcephrye/PyController/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://choosealicense.com/licenses/gpl-3.0/)
 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/orcephrye/PyController?include_prereleases)

 A Game Pad key mapping utility for Linux.
+It works well with any modern USB device including Game Controllers (XBox One), Game Pads (Razer Tartarus), Keyboards and mice.

+NOTE: It does not do macros IE: map one key press to multiple pre-programmed presses.
+This may be included in a future release.

 This utility requires Python 3.7+